Care Guides > How to Choose a Care Home

 The type of care you or your loved one requires will be set out in a care plan.

-To help understand the support needed, here are a few questions to ask yourself or your loved one:
+To help understand the type of care home needed, here are a few questions to ask yourself or your loved one:

 • Do you need help with day-to-day tasks like washing and dressing?
 If you only need personal care and don’t have extra medical needs or a cognitive condition such as dementia, a residential care home will probably be the right choice

-• Do you have a specific medical condition or health concern that may require nursing care?
+• Do you have a specific medical condition or a similar ongoing health need that requires a qualified nurse?
+If so, the best option to explore is a nursing home

-• Are you living with a form of dementia and therefore need a home with specialist dementia facilities?
+• Are you living with a form of dementia and therefore need a specialist dementia care home?
+These homes have carers trained in specific dementia care techniques and are complete with custom facilities like sensory gardens and secure doors

 What Is Your Care Home Budget?